 Bob Aldous (London, UK)These monumental abstract

-The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why is the Hudson River so important?
+The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why was the Hudson River so important?
 Read moreimprovisations are painted on silk.
 It seems that music, water, wind, air and other elements were mixed and act in this pictures, not paints.
 But the total freedom of the expression is a tricky illusion.
 On closer examination Bob Aldou’s works pay homage to the English

-The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why is the Hudson River so important?
+The development of the genre from antiquity to the present day: how did religion and the invention of oil painting contribute to the development of the genre in Europe, and why was the Hudson River so important?
 Read moretradition.
 They’re smart, not only romantic.